Paper-Zero/node-signpdf/README.md

 * pdfkitAddPlaceholder
 * plainAddPlaceholder
+* streamAddPlaceholder (file-system helper that writes the placeholder back to disk)

 **Note:** Signing in detached mode makes the signature length independent of the PDF's content length, but it may still vary between different signing certificates.
 So every time you sign using the same P12 you will get the same length of the output signature, no matter the length of the signed content.
 It is safe to find out the actual signature length your certificate produces and use it to properly configure the placeholder length.